traverseda/iiab-searchServices/README.md

 to investigate.
 For the most part these will have better performance but also have higher system requirments.

- * Yacy, the "peer to peer" serach engine.
+ * Yacy, the "peer to peer" search engine.
 I found this returned much better results on limited intranet datasets than on the general internet.
 You can set it as an intranet search without connecting to the peer to peer network.
 Very simple to deploy.
 Probably the one I'd recomend the most,